hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 FPC operates by allowing a chaincode to process transaction arguments and state without exposing the contents to anybody, including the endorsing peers.
 Also, the framework provides interested parties (clients and peers) with the capability to establish trust in an FPC chaincode.
 This is achieved by means of a hardware-based remote attestation, which parties use to verify that a genuine TEE protects the intended chaincode and its data.
-Clients can thus establish a secure channel directly with the FPC chaincode (as opposed to the peer hosting the chaincode) which preserves the confidentiality of trasaction arguments and responses.
+Clients can thus establish a secure channel directly with the FPC chaincode (as opposed to the peer hosting the chaincode) which preserves the confidentiality of transaction arguments and responses.
 On the hosting peer, the TEE preserves the confidentiality of the data while the chaincode processes it.
 Such data includes secret cryptographic keys, which the chaincode uses to secure any data that it stores on the public ledger.